sallyom/microshift-observability/manifests/sample-instrumented-applications/kepler/README.md

 Refer to [openshift-observability-hub](../../edge-pcp-to-ocp/README.md#hub-openshift-cluster) as an example to configure an OpenShift cluster to receive telemetry from edge deployments.
 If you have any endpoint where it's possible to send OTLP and/or Prometheus data, you can substitute that endpoint for the thanos-receive steps.
-What's required is a `prometheusremotewrite` endpoint.
+What's required is a `prometheusremotewrite` endpoint or an `OTLP` receiver endpoint.
 Here the `thanos-receive` example mentioned above is being used.

 #### Ensure OpenShift CA and token are on the edge system